governedbyprudence/flutter_lists/README.md

 | titleBuilder     | (Optional) Function that provides a custom title for each item in the list.     | String Function(T?)? |   |
 | onTap            | (Optional) Function to handle the tap event when an item in the list is tapped. | void Function(T?)?   |   |

+## Contributing

+If you have suggestions for improving the package, please [open an issue or pull request on GitHub](https://github.com/governedbyprudence/flutter_lists).

 ## Additional information

 To be implemented